jenkinsci/secone-security-plugin/README.md

 By default, Sec1 uses the https://api.sec1.io endpoint.
 It is possible to configure Sec1 to use a different endpoint by changing the `SEC1_API_ENDPOINT` environment variable:

-- Go to "Manage Jenkins" > "Configure System"
+- Go to "Manage Jenkins" > "System Configuration" -> "System"
-- Under "Global Properties" check the "Environment variables" option
+- Under "Global properties" check the "Environment variables" option
 - Click "Add"
 - Set the name to `SEC1_API_ENDPOINT` and the value to the custom endpoint

 ## 2. Configure a SEC1 API Token Credential

-- Go to "Manage Jenkins" > "Manage Credentials"
+- Go to "Manage Jenkins" > "Security" > "Credentials"
 - Choose a Store
 - Choose a Domain
 - Go to "Add Credentials"